 Drones and goggles highlighted in this article:

 The DJI Goggles, as noted above, are a great accessory for your DJI Mavic Pro especially, but are fun for more than drones.
-Do check out the review for more info, or grab the headset for $380 today.
+Do check out the review for more info, or grab the headset for $389 today.
+We’ve seen the Goggles for as low as $380, but the regular price is $449.

 DJI Mavic Pro

 The DJI Mavic Pro, and now the Mavic Pro Platinum, is the drone that the DJI Goggles were built for.
 If you were looking for the full VR headset experience with an easy to use, out-of-the-box pair of goggles, the DJI Goggles are hard to beat.
 They do so much more than just fly drones with you and can be yours for $449 today.
 The drone, on the other hand, is still one of the most versatile, portable and capable drones around.
 There are better machines in each individual department, but none that strike this balance.
-The DJI Mavic Pro Fly More bundle is $1029 today.
+The DJI Mavic Pro Fly More bundle is $1076 today.
+We’ve seen this combo for as low as $1029.

 DJI Inspire 2